jekuer/directus-extension-system-email-i18n/README.md

 <br />

-## How it works
+## How to use

 * The extension is a hook, which filters all emails sent by Directus.
 * When we are dealing with a system email, it would check for the user's language.
-* If this language is not English, it would look for an email template with a language suffix and a subject in a respective environment variable `I18N_EMAIL_SUBJECTS`.
+* If this language is not the default language, it would look for an email template with a language suffix.
+* Additionally (in all cases), it looks for a subject in a respective environment variable `I18N_EMAIL_SUBJECTS`.

 <br />